tfpf/pysorteddict/docs/documentation.md

 #### Exceptions

-If `decimal.Decimal` cannot be imported (which might be a symptom of a corrupt or damaged Python installation), raise `ImportError` or a subclass thereof, or `AttributeError`.
+If any of the supported key types which are not built-in (only `decimal.Decimal` as of this version) cannot be imported (which might be a symptom of a corrupt or damaged Python installation), raise `ImportError`.

 ```python
 from pysorteddict import *